30 Media and Social Media

 Monographs

-Public Service Media Initiatives in the Global South (CC BY-NC-ND) by Anis Rahman,; Gregory Ferrell Lowe; Bouziane Zaid; José Antonio Brambila; Roslina Abdul Latif; Badrul Redzuan Abu Hassan; Hamilton Chung-Ming Cheng; Yang Lee; Nomonde Gongxeka
+Public Service Media Initiatives in the Global South by Anis Rahman,; Gregory Ferrell Lowe; Bouziane Zaid; José Antonio Brambila; Roslina Abdul Latif; Badrul Redzuan Abu Hassan; Hamilton Chung-Ming Cheng; Yang Lee; Nomonde Gongxeka (CC BY-NC-ND).

 This book makes an important and timely contribution to an increasingly global discourse on the meanings, values and roles of public service in media provision today.
 While acknowledging the significant contributions of the public service broadcasting heritage in the Global North in efforts to establish such provision in the Global South, the contributors explain why simple imitation is unlikely to ever work well enough across such a diverse range of countries and regions with crucial differences in their histories, languages, cultures and experiences.